arthur7373/shell/1-intro.md

 fi
 ```

-Now you may notice that even thoigh we check for the number of parameters to be at least 2,
+Now you may notice that even though we check for the number of parameters to be at least 2,
 if we give non-numeric parameter it will give error.